ErpNetDocs/info/information/system-information/system-requirements.md

 Web applications, (like Client Center) have no specific system requirements.
 They run on all modern browsers and require negligible amounts of local RAM.

-> [!note]
-> Internet Explorer is not considered "modern" browser and is not supported.